 Given that the CREATE Law which lowered regular corporate income tax (RCIT) was passed after the end of 2020 reporting period and the Company determined that the event was a non-adjusting subsequent event, the Company used the prevailing tax rates as of December 31, 2020 in its 2020 financial statements.
 Accordingly, its impact was not reflected in the 2020 financial statements and instead taken up in 2021 financial statements.
 As a result of the application of the lower RCIT rates of 25% and 20% and lower MCIT rate of 1% starting July 1, 2020, the 2020 income tax expense presented in 2020 annual income tax return (ITR) of the Company was lower by P4.2 million than the amount presented in the 2020 financial statements.
 The retroactive effect was reported as current tax income in 2021 financial statements of P4.2 million.
-Further, the recognized net deferred tax assets and net deferred tax liabilities as of January 1, 2021 were remeasured to 25% and 20%.
-This resulted in additional deferred tax income -net amounting to P145.7 million and such was recognized in profit or loss (deferred tax income of P145.2 million) and in other comprehensive income (deferred tax income of P456 thousand).
+Further, the recognized net deferred tax assets and net deferred tax income -net amounting to P145.7 million and such was recognized in profit or loss (deferred tax income of P145.2 million) and in other comprehensive income (deferred tax income of P456 thousand).